N. K. Jemisin is a New York Times bestselling and Hugo Award-winning author, and a recipient of a 2020 MacArthur

 N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugos, for her Broken Earth trilogy.
 Her Great Cities duology was a New York Times bestseller.
 She is a 2020 MacArthur Fellow.
 She lives and writes in New York City.

-N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugo Awards, for her Broken Earth trilogy.
+N. K. Jemisin is the first author in the genre’s history to win three consecutive Best Novel Hugo Awards, for her Broken Earth trilogy; her novels have sold over two million copies worldwide.
 Her work has won the Nebula and Locus Awards, and she is a 2020 MacArthur Fellow.
 Her Great Cities duology was a New York Times bestseller.
 Her speculative works range from fantasy to science fiction to the undefinable; her themes include resistance to oppression, the inseverability of the liminal, and the coolness of Stuff Blowing Up.
 She’s been an instructor for Clarion and Clarion West writing workshops.
 Among other critical work, she was formerly the science fiction and fantasy book reviewer at the New York Times.
 In her spare time she’s a gamer and gardener, responsible for saving the world from KING OZZYMANDIAS, her dangerously intelligent ginger cat, and his destructive sidekick, the Marvelous Master Magpie.

 N. K. Jemisin was raised in Mobile, Alabama and New York City.
 Uprooted in two places, her childhood anchor was fiction; she spent hours at the local library, and “self published” her own handwritten books with cardboard covers and yarn binding.